Šajkaši: 18th century

 These newly arrived Serbs together with the members of the earlier Šajkaši Corps formed the new Šajkaši Battalion on the lower Danube.
 They defended the border between the Habsburg and Ottoman empires.

 Like the other regiments of the Austrian Military Frontier, the Šajkaši settled the deserted borderlands designated for them by the Austrian crown in exchange for military service.
-The Šajkaši battalion's first lower Danube villages were: Titel, Lok, Mošorin (Moschorin), Vilovo (Willova), Gardinovci (Gardinovatz) and Žabalj (Xablia, formerly Josefdorf).
+The Šajkaši battalion's first lower Danube villages were: Titel, Lok, Mošorin (Moschorin), Vilovo (Willova), Gardinovci (Gardinovatz) and Žabalj (Zsablia, formerly Josefdorf).

 Six more villages were authorized on 7 June 1769: Čurug, Gospođinci, Šajkaš (St. Ivan), Upper Kovilj, Lower Kovilj, and Kać (Kaacs).
 In 1800 and 1801, two more -- Djurdjevo and Nadalj—were also settled.
 On 1 January 1809, the battalion totaled six companies (a division).

 This battalion, along the model of the other regiments of the Military Frontier, was organized according to the standing order of the Austrian military-civil administration.
 The duties of and support for the Battalion's frontiersmen were the same as all other frontiersmen.

 A history of the Šajkaš Battalion was written between 1842 and 1847 by one of its officers, Captain Jovan Trumić.
 Apparently the only surviving copy is now at the Serbian scholarly society, Matica srpska, in Novi Sad.

 The original Trumić manuscript and other documents about the Šajkaši were brought to light in 2004 by Slavko Gavrilović, a Serbian scholar who specialized in the Šajkaš Battalion.

 Included in Captain Trumić's study are valuable statistics from 1844.
 There were 30,315 inhabitants on the lands of the Šajkaš Battalion at that time: 28,656 Serbs; 758 Germans; 528 Hungarians; 196 Wallachians; and 177 others.
 Within the jurisdiction of the Battalion, there were 28,275 Eastern Orthodox Christians (Non-Uniates, mostly Serbs); 1,627 Roman Catholics (includes Croatians); 329 Protestant Evangelists (Lutherans); 63 Uniates; and 21 Protestant Reformed (Calvenists).

 Among the additional documents Slavko Gavrilović published in 2004 is a list of the officers who served in the Šajka Battalion between 1762 and 1873.
 Captain Trumić is among them.

 A total of 246 Serbian officers are listed.
 The list is interesting today for the large number of Serbian officers and for the details about their military service which provide information about the officers of both the Šajkaš Battalion and the Military Frontier.

 The list is chronological.
 The dates and places correspond not only to assignments within the Military Frontier but also to postings in far-away wars waged by the Habsburg crown.
 The list reveals that these officers were transferred to those wars.

 After 1699, the service of the military frontiersmen was not limited to protecting the Habsburg Empire from the Ottomans.
 They were required, by regulation, to serve where called.
 The high command in Vienna viewed the Military Frontier as a vast pool of self-sufficient recruits for the Austrian military, and their participation in the major wars involving the Austrian crown seems to bear this out.